-Once a PI is selected for a research project, the PI works with the TRP to develop a detailed work plan, which includes budget, deliverables and implementation strategy.
+Once a PI is selected for a research project, they work with the TRP to develop a detailed work plan, which includes a budget, deliverables and implementation strategy.

-It is recommended that the research team and TRP meet quarterly to discuss the project’s progress.
-The PIs are required to keep accurate records of their data analysis and work performed, and submit brief quarterly reports on their research progress.
-Each project’s status and most recent quarterly report is available on the ICT website.
+The PI and TRP meet at least every three to six months to discuss the project’s progress.
+PIs must keep accurate records of data analysis and work performed as well as submit quarterly reports on their research progress.
+Each project’s status and most recent quarterly report is available from IDOT upon request.

-After the researcher completes his/her project and is ready to disseminate the findings and conclusions, (s)he works with the TRP and an ICT technical editor to finalize the project report, which is posted to the ICT website and submitted to TRID.
+After the PI completes their project and is ready to disseminate the findings and conclusions, they work with the TRP and ICT Project Management team to publish the project’s report.
+The report is published to ICT’s website and submitted to the Transportation Research International Database.